Apply Now

 DETAILS

-This course focuses on curriculum planning, design, implementation and evaluation.
-The concept of curriculum will be explored at the individual course level and at the program level.
-Best practices in education will be incorporated into curriculum design.
-The influence of regulatory and accrediting bodies on the curriculum will be examined.
+This course focuses on curriculum planning, design, implementation, and evaluation.
+The concept of curriculum will be explored at the individual course and program level.
+Best practices in education will be incorporated into curriculum design while considering the influence of regulatory and accrediting bodies.

 HPM 660